lcunquei/EventConstSubProducer/README.md

 if(ecsUseEtaBandsRho_) the event subtraction proceeds using eta-dependent rho values

-if(ecsUseTaBandsRho_&& ecsUseModulatedRho_) a flow-modulated rho is also used
+if(ecsUseTaBandsRho_&& ecsUseModulatedRho_) in addition, a flow-modulated rho is used

 EventConstSub producer is based on the SoftKiller template: it reads PF candidates, transforms them into fastjet pseudojets,performs the subtraction using the ConstituentSubtraction fastjet contrib package functions and then the subtracted list of particles is translated